shivammathur/cache-extensions/README.md

 If this action helped you.

 - Please star the project and share it.
 If you blog, please share your experience of using this action.
-- Please consider supporting our work by sponsoring using [Open Collective](https://opencollective.com/setup-php), [Paypal](https://www.paypal.me/shivammathur "Shivam Mathur PayPal") or [Patreon](https://www.patreon.com/shivammathur "Shivam Mathur Patreon").
+- Please consider supporting our work by sponsoring using [GitHub sponsors](https://github.com/sponsors/shivammathur).
-- If you use this action at your company, please [reach out](mailto:contact@setup-php.com) to sponsor the project.

 ## :package: Dependencies